sablowes/MulticomponentBioChange/README.md

 **conceptual\_figure\_dat.Rdata**: simulated data to reproduce Figure 2.

 **long\_table.csv**: data for *Temporal comparisons: experimental or natural perturbations*.
-This data is was prepared for analysis by Alban Sagouis, using code available in subdirecotry temporal_change_data_preparation: <https://github.com/sablowes/MulticomponentBioChange/temporal_change_data_preparation>
+This data was prepared for analysis by Alban Sagouis, using code available in subdirecotry temporal_change_data_preparation: <https://github.com/sablowes/MulticomponentBioChange/temporal_change_data_preparation>

 **PREDICTS\_alpha.Rdata**: data for *Spatial comparison: anthropogenic perturbations*; this is the output of 01\_PREDICTS\_data\_wrangle.R